Vinicius Diniz Schuabb

 vinicius.dinizschuabb@phd.unibocconi.it

-My research lies at the intersection of development economics and economic history.
-I am particularly interested in investigating the historical determinants of development, with a focus on the interplay between migration, education, culture, and religion.
-In the policy arena, my work centers on developing geospatial analyses for policy evaluation by exploiting local and neighborhood characteristics, with a particular focus on groups facing climate and socioeconomic vulnerabilities.
+My research as an applied microeconomist lies at the intersection of development economics and economic history.
+I study the historical roots of development, focusing on how migration, education, culture, and political institutions shape local development.
+On the policy side, I design geospatial methods for program evaluation, with particular attention to populations facing climate risks and socioeconomic vulnerabilities.

 JOB MARKET PAPER